 Problem Description/Action

-Multiple OE Errors Installing both the HP-UX 11i Operating Environment and the Enterprise Operating Environment on the same system is not a standard update path.
+Multiple OE ErrorsInstalling both the HP-UX 11i Operating Enviro the Enterprise Operating Environment on the sa not a standard update path.
+If you continue with operation, use the swremove(1M) to remove the Operating Environment after the update is complete the update.
+Then remove the HPUX11i bundle using the swremove command.
+Changing from the Enterprise Operating Environment same time as you change from a 32 bit OS OS is not a tested operationAlthough you can change OS word-width and m OE to another at the same time, we recommend separate operations.
+In this case: Installing both the HP-UX 11i Operating Environment and the Enterprise Operating Environment on the same system is not a standard update path.
 If you continue with this operation, use the swremove(1M) to remove the Enterprise Operating Environment after the update is complete.
 Complete the update.
 Then remove the HPUX11i-OE-Ent bundle using the swremove command.

 Changing from the Enterprise Operating Environment to the Mission Critical Operating Environment at the same time as you change from a 32 bit OS to a 64 bit OS is not a tested operation

 Although you can change OS word-width and move from one OE to another at the same time, we recommend performing separate operations.
 In this case:

-Update OS to new word-width:
+• Update OS to new word-width:

-/usr/sbin/update-иж -s /cdrom -a 64
+/usr/sbin/update-ux -s /cdrom -a 64

-Install the desired OE:
+• Install the desired OE:

-/usr/sbin/update-иж -s /cdrom HPUX11i-OE-MC
+/usr/sbin/update-ux -s /cdrom HPUX11i-OE-MC

-For more about changing OEs, see "Adding or Upgrading an OE" on page 106.
+For more about changing OEs, see "Adding or Upgrading an OE" on page 104.